paleomedia/BoiseValleyTreeCanopy/README.md

 The author's data is [available via figshare](http://figshare.com/articles/Urban_Tree_Canopy_and_Environmental_Justice/1213775).

-We worked with Michail Fragkias, one of the article's co-authors and an economist at Boise State University, to reproduce the data for the Boise Valley, also know as the Treasure Valley, part of a two-county area in Southwest Idaho.
+We worked with Michail Fragkias, one of the article's co-authors and an economist at Boise State University, to reproduce the data for the Boise Valley, also known as the Treasure Valley, part of a two-county area in Southwest Idaho.

 This repository contains the data we used in the analysis.